 Global G.A.P. is a certification that covers many agricultural products including from aquaculture; to obtain it, not only must the farm producing the goods be certified, but so must all of their suppliers (and hence all of their suppliers, etc.).
 The standard requires regular audits and is, itself, governed by the standard ISO17065, which certifies standards are robust and impartial.

-The aquaculture ‘compound feed manufacture’ standard mostly covers food safety issues but does also state (clause 15.2 of the standard):
+The aquaculture compound feed manufacture standard mostly covers food safety issues but does also ask (v 3.1 section A 5.1.2):

 Best Aquaculture Practises (BAP)